OpenAPI/Swagger Integration

 Required Properties

-Complex Validations
+Complex and Conditional Validations

 Troubleshooting